A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 1. Role Clarity

-Every family member plays a different part in care — and clearly defining those roles prevents confusion and burnout.
+Every family member plays a different part in care, and clearly defining those roles prevents confusion and burnout.

+Who manages appointments?
+Who provides transportation?
+Who checks in daily?
 Outlining these responsibilities early keeps everyone aligned and helps the older adult feel supported, not surrounded.

 2. Collaborative Autonomy

 Ask questions instead of giving orders.
-Involve your loved one in every decision possible — from daily routines to medical preferences.
+Involve your loved one in every decision possible, from daily routines to medical preferences.

 3. Transparent Communication